Grand Rail Tour of England and Wales

 Day 11 – Snowdon Mountain Railway and Llanberis Lake Railway

 A 25 minute bus journey will take you to Llanberis where you can spend the day at Padarn Park and take a ride to the summit of Snowdon on the Snowdon Mountain Railway.
 The Llanberis Lake Railway is a five-mile return journey alongside Lake Padarn, right in the heart of Snowdonia.
 The journey takes you past 13th Century Dolbadarn Castle, across possibly Britain's shortest river and past Llanberis' twin lakes.
 From Llanberis the train runs non-stop through the Padarn Country Park, joining the 1845 slate railway route to run along the shores of Lake Padarn to Penllyn, delivering stunning views of Snowdon, the highest peak in England and Wales.
-Spend time exploring the National Slate Museum and the Park and end the day with an afternoon ride to the summit of Snowdon on the Heritage Steam Experience.
+Spend time exploring the National Slate Museum and the Park and end the day with an afternoon ride on the Snowdon Mountain Railway.
 Return to Caernarfon late afternoon.

 Day 12 – Welsh Highland Railway and Cambrian Coast

 Journey once again on the Welsh Highland Railway to reach Porthmadog and connect with the Cambrian Coast line to Machynlleth, arriving mid-afternoon.
-Spend 3-nights at the Wynnstay Hotel.
+Spend 3-nights at the White Lion Hotel.

 Day 13 – Vale of Rheidol Railway